-Indigenous populations will be disproportionally impacted by climate change due to their strong ties to place and greater reliance on natural resources for sustenance.58
+- Indigenous populations will be disproportionally impacted by climate change due to their strong ties to place and greater reliance on natural resources for sustenance.58 - About 550 Hawaiian cultural sites are exposed to chronic flooding with a sea level rise of 3.2 ft (0.98 m).59 - Sea level rise impacts on traditional and customary practices (including fishpond maintenance, cultivation of

-- About 550 cultural sites are exposed to chronic flooding with a sea level rise of 3.2 ft (0.98 m).59 - In Hawai'i, sea level rise impacts on traditional and customary practices (including fishpond maintenance, cultivation of salt, and gathering from the nearshore fisheries) have been observed.60 - Because of flooding and sea level rise, indigenous practitioners have had limited access to the land where salt is traditionally cultivated and harvested since 2014.
+- Because of flooding and sea level rise, indigenous practitioners have had limited access to the land where salt is traditionally cultivated and harvested since 2014.
 Detachment from traditional lands has a negative effect on the spiritual and mental health of the people.61 - Ocean warming and acidification, sea level rise and coastal erosion, drought, flooding, pollution, increased storminess, and over-development are negatively affecting tourism, fisheries, and forested ecosystems.
 This directly impacts the livelihood and security of Pacific communities.
-For example, across all Pacific Island countries and territories, industrial tuna fisheries account for half of all exports, 25,000 jobs, and 11% of economic production.62 In Hawai'i, between 2011 and 2015, an annual average of 37,386 Native Hawaiians worked in tourism-intensive industries; based on the 2013 U.S. census, this number represents 12.5% of the Native Hawaiian population residing in Hawai'i. - In Hawai'i, climate change impacts, such as reduced streamflow, sea level rise, saltwater intrusion, episodes of intense rainfall, and long periods of drought, threaten the ongoing cultivation of taro and other traditional crops.63
+For example, across all Pacific Island countries and territories, industrial tuna fisheries account for half of all exports, 25,000 jobs, and 11% of economic production.62 In Hawai'i, between 2011 and 2015, an annual average of 37,386 Native Hawaiians worked in tourism-intensive industries; based on the 2013 U.S. census, this number represents 12.5% of the Native Hawaiian population residing in Hawai'i.63 - In Hawai'i, climate change impacts, such as reduced streamflow, sea level rise, saltwater intrusion, episodes of intense rainfall, and long periods of drought, threaten the ongoing cultivation of taro and other traditional crops.64

-ECOSYSTEMS
+GLOBAL ECOSYSTEMS

-- Climate change impacts have been documented across every ecosystem on Earth,64 including shifts in species ranges, shrinking body size, changes in predator-prey relationships, new spawning and seasonal patterns, and modifications in the population and age structure of marine and terrestrial species. - In 2017 over 15,000 scientists published a "Warning to Humanity".65 They said humans have pushed Earth's ecosystems to their breaking point and are well on the way to ruining the planet. - Human activities have increased the acidity of oceans; increased the acidity of freshwater bodies and soils because of acid rain; increased acidity of freshwater streams and groundwater due to drainage from mines; and increased acidity of soils due to added nitrogen to crop lands.66 - Researchers have labeled ecosystem impacts "biological annihilation," and identify that a "sixth major mass extinction" is underway as a result of dwindling population sizes and range shrinkages among terrestrial vertebrates.67
+- Climate change impacts have been documented across every ecosystem on Earth, including shifts in species ranges, shrinking body size, changes in predator-prey relationships, new spawning and seasonal patterns, and modifications in the population and age structure of marine and terrestrial species.65 - In 2017 over 15,000 scientists published a "Warning to Humanity".66 They said humans have pushed Earth's ecosystems to their breaking point and are well on the way to ruining the planet. - Human activities have increased the acidity of oceans; increased the acidity of freshwater bodies and soils because of acid rain; increased acidity of freshwater streams and groundwater due to drainage from mines; and increased acidity of soils due to added nitrogen to crop lands.67 - Researchers have labeled ecosystem impacts "biological annihilation," and identify that a "sixth major mass extinction" is underway as a result of dwindling population sizes and range shrinkages among vertebrates.68 - Humans are causing the climate to change 170 times faster than natural forces.69 - Tree lines are shifting poleward and to higher elevations.70 - One-third of burnt forests experience no tree regeneration at all.71

-- Humans are causing the climate to change 170 times faster than natural forces.68 - Tree lines are shifting poleward and to higher elevations.69 - One-third of burnt forests experience no tree regeneration at all.70 - Species are migrating poleward and to higher elevations.71 - Spring is coming sooner to some plant species in the Arctic while other species are delaying their emergence amid warm winters.
-The changes are associated with diminishing sea ice.72 - Spring is coming earlier.73 - The tropics have expanded.74 - Warmer winters with less snow have resulted in a longer lag time between spring events and a more protracted vernal window (the transition from winter to spring).75 - Plants are leafing out and blooming earlier each year.76 - Climate-related local extinctions have already occurred in hundreds of species, including 47% of 976 species surveyed.77 - Plant and animal extinctions, already widespread, are projected to increase from twofold to fivefold in the coming decades.78
+- Species are migrating poleward and to higher elevations.72 - Spring is coming sooner to some plant species in the Arctic while other species are delaying their emergence amid warm winters.
+The changes are associated with diminishing sea ice.73 - Spring is coming earlier.74 - The tropics have expanded.75 - Warmer winters with less snow have resulted in a longer lag time between spring events and a more protracted vernal window (the transition from winter to spring).76 - Plants are leafing out and blooming earlier each year.77 - Climate-related local extinctions have already occurred in hundreds of species, including 47% of 976 species surveyed.78 - Plant and animal extinctions, already widespread, are projected to increase from twofold to fivefold in the coming decades.79